 You don’t have to be a Christian to have questions about heaven.
 The afterlife is a topic most people wonder about, which makes books and movies about near-death experiences or visions of heaven so popular.
-Bestselling books like “Heaven is for Real” and “90 Minutes in Heaven” have even been made into movies.
+Bestselling books like “Heaven is for Real” have even been made into movies.

 What happens when we die?
 What is heaven like?
 How do I know if I’m going there?
 If you’ve ever wondered, here’s what the Bible says about heaven.